ABOUT OUR FOUNDER

 Paige Jenkins, MSW, Navy Veteran

-Founder, Director Paige formerly served as:
+Founding Director Paige formerly served as:

-Paige has a Master of Social Work from the University of Southern California and is a graduate of Regenerative Design Institute’s 12 month permaculture program.
+Paige has a Master of Social Work from the University of Southern California, a BA in American Studies from the University of California, Berkeley and is a graduate of Regenerative Design Institute’s 12 month permaculture program.
 She is a compassionate visionary, dedicated to trauma recovery and sustainable living through ancient practices and knowledge, as well as science and creative thinking.
 She is committed to addressing the intensifying and proliferating concerns of our generation and future generations, one woman veteran at a time. |

 Carol McClelland Fields, PhD, Board Certified Coach